cerner/fhir.cerner.com/content/millennium/r4/base/workflow/appointment.md

   * `Appointment.participant.actor` must be a reference to a Patient.
   * `Appointment.participant.status` must be set to `accepted`.
 * `Appointment.participant.type` must not be set.
+* The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.

 ### Authorization Types